dineshUmasankar/mnist-digit-classifier/report/report.md

 - Jupyter Notebook
 - TensorFlow

 To find more specifics on how to reproduce our results or details regarding dependency versions, please see the appendix section.
-Most of our initial development was done in Google Colab within Jupyter Notebooks and then was transferred to our local development environments.
+Most of our initial development was done in Google Colaboratory through Jupyter Notebooks and then was transferred to our local development environments.

 ### Procedures